Subscribe to The Informer for monthly expert analysis, and to Events for advance notice of visiting world leaders and distinguished guests.

 John Edwards

-John Edwards is a Senior Fellow at the Lowy Institute and an Adjunct Professor with the John Curtin Institute of Public Policy at Curtin University.
+John Edwards is a Nonresident Fellow at the Lowy Institute and an Adjunct Professor with the John Curtin Institute of Public Policy at Curtin University.

 Until the coronavirus pandemic, nearly two-thirds of Australians had never experienced an economic slump in their working lives.
 Indeed, nearly half were not yet born when the Australian economy last tipped into recession.
 Creating a path for Australia through these difficult times requires a careful assessment of where we have come from, where we are, and where we are going.